aqureshy25/CDS490-Project/README.md

 ## CODE FOR PROJECT : still working on editing a few things to my code as its not fully complete
-# there are also things i need to add as I am ttyingto debug
+# there are also things i need to add as I am trying to debug and add new modifications to my code
 library(dplyr)
 library(readr)
 library(ggplot2)